 For a three week trip I took a tough 70 litre Craghoppers holdall with grab handles and shoulder straps.
 Amazingly it still looks as good as new.

 Nick chose a Patagonia duffel bag for his trip, also with carry handles and shoulder straps.
 He managed with a smaller 60 litre size though admits there wasn’t much spare space in it.
 Several of his friends have Patagonias too.
+The one below is similar at 55 litres.

 During our trip I often saw teenagers lugging around big hiking rucksacks.
 I’ve used them for D of E but never felt I needed one for interrailing.
 Their frames add weight and you have to take everything out to get to the stuff at the bottom of the bag.